FrancisVila/MFT_convert/content/en/docs/TransferCFT/app_integration_intro/Using_APIs/Using_CFT_services_in_C/_index.md

 > **Note**
 >
-> It is strongly recommended that you test the return codes of services
+> Note: It is strongly recommended that you test the return codes of services
 > provided by the Transfer CFT programming interfaces through mnemonics.
 > The corresponding values may change without notice.